Sawmonabo/HousePricePrediction/README.md

 - dataset.info() - visualized our datatypes from each of the variables from our dataset.
 Containing 9999 entries, 10 columns, and data types of integers and floats.
 - dataset.describe() – gave us descriptive statistics summary on each variable from our dataset containing statistical measures of the count, mean, std, min, max, and percentiles of 25-50-75%.

-<p>With the visual packages python provides we can use histograms, a correlation matrix, and scatter plots to see correlation between variables.
+<p>With the visual packages python provides I can use histograms, a correlation matrix, and scatter plots to see correlation between variables.
 More specifically I wanted to see how our feature/predictor variables are correlated with our target variable, price.
-For instance, in Figure 1 below, we can see how all the predictor variables are shaped with respect to price.
-In Figure 2 below, we can see the correlation represented as a value between (+/-) 1, where positive one shows the highest positive correlation, negative one shows the highest negative correlation, and zero representing no correlation.
+For instance, in Figure 1 below, I can see how all the predictor variables are shaped with respect to price.
+In Figure 2 below, I can see the correlation represented as a value between (+/-) 1, where positive one shows the highest positive correlation, negative one shows the highest negative correlation, and zero representing no correlation.